devilyouwei/devilyouwei/docs/README.md

 _CN117709505A_

-This invention discloses a method and system for population and venue features analysis based on general-base stations.
-The method comprises: acquiring historical communication data, manually labeling the historical communication data based on population and venues to obtain corresponding characteristic labeled data; training a pre-trained model using the historical communication data and the characteristic labeled data...
+This invention presents a method and system for analyzing population and venue features based on general wireless technologies such as WiFi and Bluetooth.
+The method involves collecting historical communication data between people and wireless bases, labeling and classifying the characteristics of individuals and venues, and pre-training a model using sequences of historical communication data.
+The model is then fine-tuned with labels for downstream tasks.

 <img src='./imgs/CN114201735A.png' style="float:right">